davidmcclure/cleanconfig/README.md

 ## Patterns

-- **Where, and how often, should I read the configuration?** There's no right answer to this, but, as a rule of thumb, it usually works fine to just use a global singleton.
+- **Where, and how often, should I read the configuration?** As a rule of thumb, it's usually best just to use a global singleton, since it's wasteful to re-parse the config files over and over again.
 For example, if you've got a module called `myproject`, the directory layout might look like:

   ```
   myproject